zanonnicola/llfk/src/pages/workshops-en/older-kids-fun-friday/index.md

 date: '2018-04-27'
 lng: en
 color: '#47888B'
-title: Fun Friday workshop
+title: 'Fun Friday '
 metaDescription: >-
   On Friday afternoon, we welcome school-aged children for an hour of fun crafty activities in English.
 Workshops take place in a warm and friendly place, located in the middle of a garden.
 A perfect environment for kids!
-contentTitle: Fun Friday
+contentTitle: Fun Friday workshop
 gallery: a
 age: 6-11
 when: 'Fridays, from 5pm to 6pm'